awentzonline/keras-rtst/README.md

  markov random fields and image analogies.
 Use `--style-map-path=/your/image.jpg` to specify "image A" in image analogy parlance (`--style-path` corresponds to "Image A prime")
+ * `--model=girthy` adds a series of residual blocks at each depth instead of just the bottom-most scale.
+Set maximum depth with `--depth` and the peak number of convolution filters with `--num-res-filters`.
+The number of filters is halved at each larger scale.